FACTBOX-The Japanese chipmaking equipment manufacturers navigating export curbs | Technology

 FACTBOX-The Japanese chipmaking equipment manufacturers navigating export curbs

+"We will respond appropriately after verifying the contents of the curbs," a spokesperson said.
 ADVANTEST CORP Advantest is a chip-testing equipment maker, in competition with U.S.-based Teradyne Inc. China became the largest market for Advantest in October-December, surpassing South Korea and Taiwan, with the country accounting for 32.9% of global sales in the quarter.
-"We see little risk of U.S. export restrictions on China directly preventing us from selling our testers," an Advantest executive said in January.

 - Country: